FAQs

 What is the company’s safety record?

-Interstate natural gas pipelines have been safely delivering natural gas throughout the northern regions of the United States and Canada for many years.
-Operators of the Maritimes & Northeast Pipeline have decades of experience in designing, planning, constructing, operating and maintaining a vast network of natural gas pipelines.
-Maritimes’ existing facilities in the United States extend through Massachusetts, New Hampshire and Maine to the Canadian border—and have been operating safely, efficiently, and without incident since being placed into service in 1999.
+Pipelines have been safely delivering natural gas throughout the northern regions of the United States and Canada for many years.
+Operators of the Maritimes & Northeast Pipeline have extensive experience in designing, planning, constructing, operating and maintaining a vast network of natural gas pipelines.
+Maritimes & Northeast Pipeline has been operating safely, efficiently, and without incident since being placed into service in 1999.

-What restrictions on use of land are placed on landowners as part of the permanent easement?
+What activities are permitted by landowners as part of the permanent easement?

 Are herbicides used along the pipeline corridor to control growth of vegetation?